eosnetworkfoundation/grant-framework/applications/ChallengeDac_Application.md

 - **FTE:**  2
 - **Costs:** $86,500 USD

-...umber  Deliverable  Specification
-0a.
-License  MIT / Apache 2.0 / GPLv3 / Unlicense

-0b.
-Documentation  We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our EOSIO nodes and send test transactions, which will show how the new functionality works.
-0c.
-Testing Guide  Core functions will be fully covered by unit tests to ensure functionality and robustness.
-In the guide, we will describe how to run these tests.
-0d.
-Docker  We will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone.
-0e.
-Article  We will publish an article/workshop that explains [...] (what was done/achieved as part of the grant).
-(Content, language and medium should reflect your target audience described above.)
 1. Performance Enhancements  We will add functionality to Identity Management Solution: Develop IP register limiter Block Register API abuse: Detecting anomalous API calling sequences, using additional contextual information like device IP Limit reward farming method Block abuse reward from the challenge: Add a captcha to verify users before allowing them to comment to get the reward.
 Captcha will be limited if users conduct proper actions: create challenges, reward other users, or buy token Increase verify accounts can transfer tokens: each account can transfer to trusted accounts.
 Each user can have only trusted users, and each user can be trusted user of maximum 2 users.
 Changing will take many days Limit tipping features: users can only tip 20% of the amount of token they use to reward other users
 Prototype showing Challenge rewards. https://www.figma.com/file/yIdaEp5Wnn1mjWtD8bvIwW/Untitled?node-id=0%3A1 Support page